Portrait of Catharina Hooghsaet: Hoogsaet, Hooghsaet, Hoogzaad

 Genealogy experts from the Dutch Hoogzaad family paid a visit to the Rijksmuseum in 2007 when the painting was on loan there.
 The Hoogzaad family papers showed that Catharina or Catrina or Trijn was the granddaughter of Dirck Pietersz van Nierop, a man from a farm in Nieuwe Niedorp called Hoochsaet and that this is the origin of the Hoogzaad name.
 The painting had been on loan since November 2006 for the end of the Rembrandt year celebrated in Amsterdam.
 An article in the Noord-Hollands Dagblad mentions the Hoogzaad family's work and that the owners of the painting, the family Douglas-Pennant, were at that time negotiating a sale with the Rijksmuseum for €70 million.
 The NRC during the same period also remarked on the possible Rembrandt deal, but did not mention a price.
 The Rijksmuseum had earlier acquired the Jan Steen painting from the Douglas-Pennant family in 2004 called A Mayor of Delft and his Daughter.

 2015 sale

-The painting was lent to the National Gallery in 2014 for an exhibition on Rembrandt's late works, travelled to the Rijksmuseum the following year.
-It was then owned by Penrhyn Castle and was sold shortly after.
-The painting was to be sold to a private collector outside the UK for £35 million in September 2015 but had not received an export license yet in October.
-Since 2016 the painting has been on display in the National Museum Cardiff.
+The painting was lent to the National Gallery in 2014 for an exhibition on Rembrandt's late works, and travelled to the Rijksmuseum the following year.
+It was then returned to Penrhyn Castle but was sold shortly after.
+The painting was sold to a private collector outside the UK for £35 million in September 2015.
+At that time the portrait was deemed, by the UK Reviewing Committee on the Export of Works of Art (RCEWA), to meet the Waverley Criteria, the three tests used to identify "national treasures" - objects whose export would be a "misfortune".
+The UK government placed a temporary export ban on October 16, 2015, but the original export license application was subsequently withdrawn, by the overseas buyer, on the understanding that the work would instead remain in the United Kingdom for the time being.
+Thereafter the painting was on display in the National Museum Cardiff.